Mieraidihaimu/GeneratePR/README.md

 # GeneratePR

-A Swift command-line tool to generate a pull request by taking the leverage of GITHUT CLI and git commit logs on current branch
+A Swift command-line tool to generate a pull request by taking the leverage of GITHUT CLI and git commit logs on current branch, then create a draft Pull requests.

 ## 📋 Supported OS & SDK Versions